 Are you burned out when it comes to brainstorming new sermon series ideas?
 Or maybe feeling lost as to what kinds of church messages people are seeking?

-You know you ought to be trying for a timely and timeless topic to maximize the impact of your message and keep your congregation engaged all year long.
+You know you ought to aim for a timely and timeless topic to maximize the impact of your message and keep your congregation engaged all year long.
 This can be easier said than done.

-In this post, we’ll cover the advantages of preaching sermon series and share resources for brainstorming your next series title.
+In this post, we’ll cover the advantages of preaching sermon series and share resources for brainstorming your sermon topics for today.
 In addition, we’ve got over 72 sermon series ideas organized under following the categories: topical, books of the Bible, church vision, trending topics, and seasonal.
 Let’s dive in!

 Estimated reading time: 9 minutes